Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_da/exercise.rst

        $ ./run_analysis.sh 0

-   After that, you should be able to see a downloaded photo in the folder ``subject_0``.
+   The command doesn't return any output to the terminal.
+If it is successfully executed, you should see a photo in the folder ``subject_0``.

    .. tip::
         The script ``run_analysis.sh`` is writen to take one argument as the subject id.
-Thus the command above will perform the data analysis algorithm on the dataset of ``subject_0``.
+Thus the command above will perform the data analysis algorithm on the dataset of ``subject_0`` interactively.

 #. run the analysis by submitting 5 parallel jobs; each runs on a dataset.